Kayouuu/libft/README.md

 gcc *.c libft.a
 ```

-Make sure to have include rightly libft.h
+Make sure to include rightly the libft.h file